braindecoding/slr/README.md

 Warning: The quasi-newton algorithm does not use analytic Hessian.
 Hessian flag in options will be ignored (supplied Hessian will not be used).

-solution is modifiing slr_learning in SLR1.2.1alpha line 98
+solution is modifiing slr_learning in SLR1.2.1alpha line 98, in optimset by add parameter 'Algorithm','trust-region'

-change :
+from :
 ```
 option = optimset('Gradobj','on','Hessian','on',...
        'MaxIter', WMaxIter, 'Display', WDisplay);
 ```
-add new parameter if running in matlab >= 2018, the code change to:
+to:
 ```
    option = optimset('Gradobj','on','Hessian','on',...
        'MaxIter', WMaxIter, 'Display', WDisplay,'Algorithm','trust-region','UseParallel',true);
 ```

+'UseParallel',true : is optional if u want to use parallel computing by running parpool command at first.